WebAssembly/spec/spectec/test-prose/TEST.md

 1. If the type of lanet_u0 is numtype, then:
   a.
 Let numtype be lanet_u0.
   b.
 Return numtype.
-2. Assert: Due to validation, the type of lanet_u0 is packedtype.
+2. Assert: Due to validation, the type of lanet_u0 is packtype.
 3. Return I32.

 free_dataidx_instr instr_u0